syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeView/Drag-and-Drop.md

-N>**Note: TreeView provides much easier option to drop the dragged nodes at any levels by indicator lines with icons.**
+N>**TreeView provides much easier option to drop the dragged nodes at any levels by indicator lines with icons.**

 ## Position Indicators